How to Export `DataTable` to CSV in C#

 With the help of the user-friendly C# API of IronXL, you can quickly read, modify, and create Excel spreadsheet files in the .NET environment. .NET Core, .NET Framework, Xamarin, Mobile, Linux, macOS, and Azure are all fully supported by IronXL.

-• Virtually all of the .NET Frameworks, including the Console, Windows Forms, and Web, are supported by IronXL.
+- Virtually all .NET Frameworks are supported, including Console, Windows Forms, and Web Applications.

-• IronXL operates on a variety of operating systems, including Windows, Linux, and macOS.
+- IronXL operates on Windows, Linux, and macOS operating systems.

-• IronXL supports a variety of Excel column data formats, including text, numbers, formulas, dates, currencies, and percentages.
+- IronXL supports Excel column data formats including text, numbers, dates, currencies, and percentages.

 In Visual Studio, a .NET project must be created before the IronXL framework can be used.
 Any edition of Visual Studio will work, but the most recent one is advised.
-Depending on your needs, you can build a Windows Forms-like application or different project templates.
-To keep things simple, this lesson will use the Console Application.
+Depending on your needs, you can build a Windows Forms application or different project templates.
+To keep things simple, this tutorial will use the Console Application.

 After that, input the project's name and location.

-Select the following structure next. .NET Core 6 will be used in this undertaking.
+Next, select the following structure. .NET Core 6 will be used in this project.

 The program.cs file will be opened after the application generates the solution so that you can enter the program code and build/run the application.